 Prosperity & Opportunity

 RPA calls for reducing expenditures for housing, utilities and transportation from 51% of household income to 45% by 2040.
-Bike commuting saves $1400 per year versus mass transit and many thousands more over owning a car.
+Bike commuting saves $1400 per year versus mass transit and many thousands more over owning a car.4

 Should a trans-Hudson rail tunnel have to be taken offline for extended repairs, which would significantly disrupt train and bus service throughout the region, a widened GWB will afford residents alternate means to get to work.

-Every bike trip offsets the emissions of one car trip, which will help the region realize its goal of reducing greenhouse gas emissions 80% by 2050.
+Each bike trip offsets the emissions of one car trip, which will help the region realize its goal of reducing greenhouse gas emissions 80% by 2050.

 Health & Livability

 By enhancing rural economies, cycle tourism reduces the need to convert open space for development.6 Access to good cycling facilities creates more livable streets and enhances resident opportunities for exercise and recreation.

 Role for Partnerships

-Gateway and a new bus terminal are billions of dollars and decades away from impacting the region, but elements of a wider GWB can be online as soon as 2020, and at very low cost.
+Gateway and a new bus terminal are billions of dollars and decades away from impacting the region, but elements of a wider GWB can be online as soon as 2021, and at very low cost.